tmdbabaismail/MVCMovie/MVCMovie/README.md

 1425
 -Added search by genre to the Index view
+- Checked if Genre tab is showing in the web page
+- Works fine

 1435

 1450
--Added a Rating Property to the Movie Model
+- Added a Rating Property to the Movie Model
+- Rating was added to the Bind funtion

 1503
 -Added Rating to bind function